-Chemicals and other materials posing a hazard to humans or to the environment are to be identified, labelled and managed to ensure their safe handling, movement, storage, use, recycling or reuse and disposal.
+to be identified, labelled and managed to ensure their safe handling, movement, storage, use, recyclingor reuse and disposal.

 4) Solid Waste

 Suppliers shall implement a systematic approach to identify, manage, reduce, and responsibly dispose of or recycle solid waste (non-hazardous).